-The line of latitude midway between the north pole (90 degrees north) and south pole (90 degrees south) is known as the Equator (see Source 22), which is located at 0 degrees latitude.
+The line of latitude midway between the north pole (90 degrees north) and south pole (90 degrees south) is known as the Equator, which is located at 0 degrees latitude.
 It divides the Earth into the northern hemisphere and southern hemisphere.